wxt-dev/wxt/CONTRIBUTING.md

 If you want to add a new feature, please create an issue or discussion first so we can decide if the feature is inline with the vision for WXT.

+## Conventional Commits

+This project uses [Conventional Commit format](https://www.conventionalcommits.org/en/v1.0.0/) to automatically generate a changelog and better understand the changes in the project

+Here are some examples of conventional commit messages:

+- `feat: add new functionality`
+- `fix: correct typos in code`
+- `ci: add GitHub Actions for automated testing`

-## Conventional Pull Request Titles
+## Conventional PR Titles

-The title of your pull request should follow the [conventional commit format](https://www.conventionalcommits.org/en/v1.0.0/).
+The title of your pull request should follow the [conventional commit format](#conventional-commits).
 When a pull request is merged to the main branch, all changes are going to be squashed into a single commit.
 The message of this commit will be the title of the pull request.
 And for every release, the commit messages are used to generate the changelog.

-Here are some examples of conventional PR titles:

-- `feat: add new functionality`
-- `fix: correct typos in code`
-- `ci: add GitHub Actions for automated testing`

-Generating the changelog based on the commit messages saves time and helps to keep the changelog up-to-date.
-It also helps to understand the changes in the project.

 ## Setup